AssPennyFoundation/AssPennies/README.md

 ## How to get AssPennies
 Until an exchange gets its shit together and starts trading AssPennies, there are three ways to get them:

-* CPU mine them with the QT client or asspenniesd
+* CPU mine with the QT client or asspenniesd
-* ATI/AMD cards use cgminer 3.7.2: http://ck.kolivas.org/apps/cgminer/3.7
+* ATI/AMD mine with cgminer 3.7.2: http://ck.kolivas.org/apps/cgminer/3.7
-* Nvidia cards use cudaminer: https://github.com/cbuchner1/CudaMiner
+* Nvidia mine with cudaminer: https://github.com/cbuchner1/CudaMiner

 ### Let's talk numbers
-* 12,012,000 total AssPennies will be mined (8 times the population of Nebraska)
+* 12,012,000 total AssPennies will be created (8 times the population of Nebraska)
 * Blocks are mined every 12 minutes
 * Block reward is 125 AssPennies
 * Difficulty is readjusted every 4 hours